KetchupOnMyKetchup/LearnCSharpBase/README.md

 # This Project
 ### Downloading this project
-- Hit Git Clone as seen in the screenshot
+- Make sure you have Git installed, hit Git Clone as seen in the screenshot
 - Copy the URL
 - Open Git Bash on your desktop by right clicking